Skip to main content Skip to footer

 Solution

 Assuming that healthcare organizations do not have sufficient funds to implement complex and risky IT innovations, the solution must provide the highest impact at the lowest cost possible.
 It also must be scalable, sustainable and cost-efficient in the long term perspective.
-Medical grade all-in-one computers and medical grade tablets possess the necessary features.
+Medical computers and medical grade tablets possess the necessary features.

 When physicians use one device, such as medical tablet, instead of a wealth of devices (desktop PC, medical cart mounted laptop, pager, personal smartphone - all with disparate operating systems and app suites) it effectively minimizes the IT and notification fatigue, reducing physician burnout.